wei-junn/FED-asg-2/README.md

 Feedback Submission: Use a thank-you animation after feedback is submitted.

 5. Deployment:
-Host the web application on GitHub Pages.
+Buyers will view listings on a listings webpage, while sellers will list out their listings on an admin webpage Host the web application on GitHub Pages.
-Store media files (images) using Cloudinary.
 Use GitHub for version control, with meaningful commit messages and a well-documented README.md.

 Bonus Features (Optional Enhancements):
 Dark Mode toggle for better user experience.
-Progressive Web App (PWA) capabilities to allow offline access and mobile installation.
-Gamification Leaderboard showing the top sellers based on reviews or completed sales.
+Store media files (images) using Cloudinary.